-“I know, she used to live with me once.”
-Hemlock said with a sadness in his voice, to his audience of swans.
+“I know; she used to live with me once.”
+Hemlock said with sadness in his voice to his audience of swans.

 “I know it is not my place, but don’t you think you should have talked to Hemlock?”

-“I am going to say this as polite as I can Jack.”
+“I am going to say this as politely as I can, Jack.”
 Rebecca turned to Jack and stared into his eyes.

 The remainder of the journey was walked in silence until Jack touched on a topic that drew Rebecca in.